Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Overlap Estimation

-These three symbol-labeled polygons were then combined into a single polygon or multipolygon (a polygon with ``holes'' that are themselves polygons) using the geometry-processing Python module Shapely \cite{shapely}.
+These three symbol-labeled polygons were then combined into a single polygon or multipolygon (a polygon with ``holes'' that are themselves polygons) using the geometry-processing module Shapely \cite{shapely}.
 This produces a more accurate outline of the attractor than the convex hull.
 This process may then be repeated with the new outline for as many iterations as desired, until a polygon or multipolygon that covers the mixed state attractor with the desired level of accuracy is produced.
 The same result could be achieved by beginning with the entire simplex as the initial outline, without any production of mixed-states.
 However, the step of estimating the convex hull sharply reduces the number of required iterations and, more importantly, makes the required number more equal across parameter space.
-To see this, consider that attractors which take up less of the simplex require several iterations to converge to the small size of the attractor.
-By initializing with the convex hull, the process of converging to the basic shape of the attractor is skipped, and the iterations are merely refinements.
+To see this, consider that attractors taking up less of the simplex require several iterations to converge to the small size of the attractor.
+By initializing with the convex hull, the process of converging to the attractor's basic shape is skipped, and the iterations are merely refinements.

-In rendering \cref{fig:heatmaps}, we found that we could produce good outlines across parameter space by evolving the convex hull three times.
-To produce \cref{fig:heatmaps_area}, the area of the resultant polygon or multipolygon was found using Shapely \cite{shapely}.
-To produce \cref{fig:heatmaps_overlaps,fig:heatmaps_overlaps_binary}, the outline was evolved one more time by each map, and the resultant polygons or multipolygons were checked for intersection.
+In producing \cref{fig:heatmaps}, we found that we could determine good outlines across parameter space by evolving the convex hull three times.
+To produce \cref{fig:heatmaps_area}, the area of the resultant polygon or multipolygon was found using Shapely.
+To produce \cref{fig:heatmaps_overlaps_binary} and \cref{fig:heatmaps_overlaps_binary}, the outline was evolved one more time by each map, and the resultant polygons and/or multipolygons were checked for intersection.
 For the binary overlap/no-overlap plot in \cref{fig:heatmaps_overlaps_binary}, only the existence of overlap somewhere on the attractor was considered.
 For the percentage overlap in \cref{fig:heatmaps_overlaps}, the area of the total outline that was comprised of overlapping polygons---whether only two or all three---was compared to the total area.
-The subtlety of whether a region of overlap includes two or three maps was largely ignored here, but will be considered in future discussions of the overlap problem.
+The subtlety of whether an overlap region included two or three maps was largely ignored here, but will be analyzed in future explorations of the overlap problem.